justinwilaby/sax-wasm/README.md

 the initial read, the value is cached and accessing it becomes faster.

 ## SAXParser.js
+## Constructor
+`SaxParser([events: number, [options: SaxParserOptions]])`

+Constructs new SaxParser instance with the specified events bitmask and options
+### Parameters

+- `events` - A number representing a bitmask of events that should be reported by the parser.
+- `options` - When specified, the `highWaterMark` option is used to prepare the parser for the expected size of each chunk provided by the stream.
+The parser will throw if chunks written to it are larger.

 ### Methods

 - `prepareWasm(wasm: Uint8Array): Promise<boolean>` - Instantiates the wasm binary with reasonable defaults and stores
 the instance as a member of the class.
 Always resolves to true or throws if something went wrong.